Pre-Workout on Empty Stomach

 Pre-Workout Meal

-Working out fasted has its benefits, particularly if your goal is maximizing fat loss.
+Working out fasted has benefits, particularly if your goal is maximizing fat loss.
 And I am a huge fan of fasted cardio.
 However, there are potential downsides to fasted resistance training, such as losing valuable lean muscle.

 Therefore, I generally recommend that my clients eat something before hitting the gym.
 But the contents of this pre-workout meal depend on your fitness goals.